-OpenEMR for Multi-Tenant Hospital Groups: Secure, Scalable, Segmented Deployments
+OpenEMR for Multi-Tenant Hospital Groups: Secure & Scalable EMR Deployment

 Hospital organizations expand through mergers, acquisitions, and regional expansions, resulting in increased demand for a multi-tenant EMR system.
 OpenEMR, the world’s most popular open-source, provides the flexibility and cost-effectiveness required to serve as the digital backbone for multi-tenant healthcare companies.
 Adopting OpenEMR across different hospitals or regions has new issues, including data segregation, security, scalability, and regulatory compliance.